csaf-poc/csaf_distribution/docs/csaf_downloader.md

 ## csaf_downloader
-A tool to download CSAF content from a specific domain/provider.
+A tool to download CSAF documents from CSAF providers.

 ### Usage